Flooded North Korea hit by more torrential rain

 North Korea, which suffered a period of famine in the 1990s, has for years relied of foreign aid to make up for the shortfall in food production.

-Even before the latest flooding, a dysfunctional food distribution system, rapid inflation and international sanctions over Pyongyang’s weapons programs have created what is thought to be widespread hunger.
+Even before the latest flooding, a dysfunctional food distribution system, rapid inflation and international sanctions over Pyongyang’s weapons programmes have created what is thought to be widespread hunger.

-South Korea’s Unification Ministry said its neighbor had not requested any aid from international agencies.
+South Korea’s Unification Ministry said its neighbour had not requested any aid from international agencies.